-Your core chemistry studies will be complemented by your choice of elective ancillary module in years 1 and 2.
+Your core chemistry studies will be complemented by language (for final year study in Europe, operating in another language), or your choice of elective ancillary module, in years 1 and 2, and the i-Explore module in year 3, in which you undertake multidisciplinary study eg. Physics, Philosophy, Language.
 Further, extra-curricular, opportunities include access to the Advanced Hack Space and Invention Rooms at White City, initiatives such as the faculty's Make A Difference competition, and summer research projects through the Undergraduate Research Opportunities Programme.

 You will learn from a range of teachers: peers, postgraduate students, teaching- and research- focussed academic staff up to professorial level, including world leaders in their fields.
 You will build collaborative learning relationships with a range of people, and a personal tutor will oversee your personal and intellectual development.

 Most teaching will be at South Kensington, but travel to the White City campus will be necessary for some activities.